 Despite the heat wave that struck Vienna during this week, the spirit of the participants was high: it couldn't have been better.

-A complete list of all Glyco meetings held to date can be found below.
+A list of previously held Glyco meetings can be found below.

 GLYCO I (1964, Swampscott, USA; late Professor Roger Jeanloz)